tveigel/DistanceLight/README.md

 1. Connect your XIAO boards to your computer and open the Arduino IDE.
 2. Open the *nanoA.ino* or *nanoB.ino* sketch in the Arduino IDE, depending on which board you set up as **A** or **B**.
-3. Fill in your Wi‑Fi and MQTT (or any other Cloud Brokers) credentials in the sketch:
+3. Fill in your Wi‑Fi and MQTT (or any other Cloud Brokers) credentials and teh Root CA in the sketch:

    ```cpp